davidmytton/home/content/blog/2020-11-16-zoom-energy/index.md

 Since writing this blog post in 2020, a different model of assessing energy intensity of applications which use the network has emerged depending on whether you are measuring the instantaneous increase in power consumption caused by that consumption, or whether you are allocating energy for reporting purposes.

+The bottom line is that you can use averages to calculate energy consumption for past usage if you know the total energy and total data transferred.
+With these values, you can calculate an average intensity and then allocate it to a specific application.
+That's fine for reporting, but doesn't accurately describe the real situation.
+You can't use energy intensity figures to make assessments of the present or make projections for the future.
 These approaches are discussed in detail in [the Carbon Trust Carbon report](https://prod-drupal-files.storage.googleapis.com/documents/resource/public/Carbon-impact-of-video-streaming.pdf) and at a high level [in a 2021 article in Joule](https://dx.doi.org/10.1016/j.joule.2021.05.007).
 [I wrote also a post